colinkiama/valadoc-www/README.md

 In order to build the docs you will need the following:

 - `valadoc` >= 0.35.0
-- Node.js (LTS Version) - We recommend using [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) for easily managing different node ersions.
+- Node.js (LTS Version) - We recommend using [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) for easily managing different node versions.
 - 4 GB of free space

 On elementary OS or Ubuntu run: